stanislavsavolainen/Electronics1/README.md

 __________________________________________________________

-Project 3 b: Motor ( Esp8266 and L298N where connected to 12 Voltage RS550 DC motor)
+Project 3 b: Motor ( Esp8266 and L298N where connected to 12 Voltage 775 DC motor)

 Start and stop motor in web-browser.

 ESP8266 ( wifi arduino) make http-server wich is connected to L298N h-bridge).
 Motor controller can start, stop , change, rotate direction and pwm speed.
 Like I did in previous project 3 where L9110 h-bridge work with johnny-five.
-I did "pure arduino ide project" using several esp8266 tutorial" and 12 Voltage RS550 dc motor with current like 1,5A without load.
+I did "pure arduino ide project" using several esp8266 tutorial" and 12 Voltage RS550 dc motor with current like (1,5A without load RS550 ) .

+ESP32 is new model of ESP8266.
+Both are wifi arduino.
+I am using ESP8266.

+- 775 DC 12V-36V 3500-9000RPM Motor Brushed Large Torque High Power Low Noise  ( my motor model ) only 350mA without load and low noice

+- 12V RS550 19500 RPM DC Motor High Torque Gear Box for Electric Drill Screwdriver ( my motor model ) 1,5 A  Motor speed not working with this motor

+- Miniature small Electric DC Motor 1.5V - 4.5V Model Robots ( my motor model ) also tested on L9110 and L298N with 4,5 Voltage battery
+This motor used in Project 3  ( my first motor project and johnny-five)

 ```diff